• Skip to primary navigation

 Left: Portrait of Henry L. Holmes, date and artist unknown.
 Image courtesy of the “Built By the People Themselves” digital exhibit.

 Right: The portrait of Holmes is currently located in the offices of the Commissioner of Revenue on the second floor of the Bozman Government Building.
 It was donated in 1985 by the Arlington Links Club, which described it as having once hung in the original Holmes library building.
-Current Commissioner of Revenue Ingrid Morroy, who was elected in November 2003, is the second person of color, since Holmes, to hold the position in the history of the office.
+Former Commissioner of Revenue Ingrid Morroy, elected in November 2003, was the second person of color since Holmes to hold the position in the history of the office.
 Image courtesy of Susan T. Anderson, Communications Director for the Commissioner of Revenue.

 In August 1940, the library formally requested to be housed in the basement of Mount Olive Baptist Church, which was located at 700 South Arlington Ridge Road between Columbia Pike and Washington Boulevard in the Johnson’s Hill/Arlington View neighborhood.